 So 1603 was going to be an important turning point.
 After 45 years on the English throne, Protestant Queen Elizabeth I seemed to be about to name King James VI of Scotland to succeed her as King of England.
 Despite his mother, the executed Mary Queen of Scots, being Catholic, James had been raised as a Protestant.
-So why did he marry a Catholic, Queen Anne of Denmark?
+So why did he marry Queen Anne of Denmark, a woman who later converted to Catholicism?
 The secretly-Catholic Earl of Northumberland sent one of his staff to Scotland, to assess how English Catholics might fare under the new king.

 Certainly the new king did end the hated recusancy fines and did give important posts to the Earl of Northumberland.
 English Catholics breathed a sigh of relief.
 But not for long.
 Rather than tolerate a new era of religious tolerance, the bitterly disappointed Catholics decided to take action.